poole/hyde/_posts/2015-04-23-ucsc-xena-workshop.md

 We will show participants how to view their own private data by downloading our click-and-run application, loading data into it, and then viewing the data on our website.
 We have also integrated our tool with Galaxy to assist those users who may not have a strong computer background or those who wish to ensure data provenance.

-*Attendees must bring a laptop to the course.*
+*Attendees must bring a laptop to the course*, but we'll provide the pizza.

 Registration is limited to 40 participants; please register via Eventbrite [here](https://www.eventbrite.com/e/ucsc-cancer-genomics-browser-workshop-registration-16388650896).